 CHALLENGE 2030 – make the climate crisis history

 Business in the Community’s (BITC’s) Challenge 2030 campaign calls on businesses to put tackling the climate crisis at the heart of building back responsibly after COVID-19 .
-This will enable us to we build the resilience of communities and together make the climate crisis history.
+This will enable us to rebuild the resilience of communities and together make the climate crisis history.